 ☐ Yes ☐ No

-If this project was funded by the Trust in previous years, please provide a summary of results for the last project year that you or a member of your team was funded. (i.e.: was the project successful and how did the community benefit?)
+If this project (or another project previously funded as per question, 8) was funded by the Trust in previous years, please provide a summary of results for the last project year that you or a member of your team was funded. (i.e.: was the project successful and how did the community benefit?)

 ☐ Yes ☐ No